yilinfang/nvim-starter/README.md

 This inspired me to create these scripts.
 I decided to open-source them because I found them to be quite useful.

-_**Note**: Git and curl are not included because they are usually pre-installed and ready to use on most servers I use.:D_
+_**Note**: Git and curl are not included because they are usually pre-installed and ready-to-use on most servers I use.:D_

 ## Uninstallation